CSCfi/csc-env-eff/slides/05_batch_jobs.md

 srun echo "Hello $USER!
 You are on node $HOSTNAME"
 ```
 - A batch job is a shell script (bash) that consists of two parts: A resource request flagged with `#SBATCH` and the actual computing step
-- It is mandatory to tell the system which project should be billed.
-This is done using the `--account` option
+- The `--account` option is mandatory to tell which project should be billed.
 - The actual program is launched using the `srun` command
-- The content above could be copied into a file like `simple_serial.bash` and put into the queue with `sbatch simple_serial.bash`
+- The content above could be copied into a file like `simple_serial.bash` and put into the queue with the command `sbatch simple_serial.bash`

 # Available batch job partitions